siouan/frontend-gradle-plugin/README.md

 The `publishFrontend` task may be used to integrate a frontend publish script into a Gradle build.
 The publish script must be defined in the project's `package.json` file, and the `publishScript` property must be set with the corresponding NPM/Yarn command.
 This task depends on the task `assembleFrontend`, and is skipped if either the `assembleScript` property or the `publishScript` property is not set.
-If present, the `publish` task in the [Maven Publish plugin][gradle-maven-publish-plugin] depends on the `publishFrontend` task.
-Therefore, executing command `gradlew publish` would publish any Maven artifacts as well as frontend artifacts.

 ### Run custom Node script